electricimp/Rocky/README.md

 <div id="rocky_verb"><h3>VERB(<i>signature, callback[, timeout]</i>)</h3></div>

 Rocky’s *VERB()* methods allow you to assign routes based on the specified verb and [signature](#signatures).
-The following *VERB*s are allowed:
+The following *VERB()* methods are provided:

 - app.get(*signature, callback[, timeout]*)
 - app.put(*signature, callback[, timeout]*)
 - app.post(*signature, callback[, timeout]*)

 When a match is found on the verb (as specified by the method) and the signature, the callback function will be executed.
-The callback takes a [Rocky.Context](#context) object as a parameter.
+The callback receives a [Rocky.Context](#context) object as its only argument.

 An optional route-level timeout can be specified.
 If no timeout is specified, the timeout set in [the constructor](#rocky) will be used.

 #### Parameters ####